QB64Official/vscode/help/SNDOPEN-v0.954.md

 <blockquote>

-*  Sound file support for: WAV, OGG, AIFF, RIFF, VOC, MP3, [MOD](MOD.md) , MIDI
+* Sound file support for: WAV, OGG, AIFF, RIFF, VOC, MP3, MOD, MIDI
-*  Capabilities of VOL, [LEN](LEN.md) , SYNC, SETPOS and PAUSE is a string of parameters separated by commas.
+* Capabilities of VOL, LEN, SYNC, SETPOS and PAUSE is a string of parameters separated by commas.
 It is [NOT](NOT.md) case sensitive.
 * The value returned by [_SNDOPEN](SNDOPEN.md) is a handle to the sound or 0.
 A zero return means the sound could [NOT](NOT.md) be loaded.
 ALWAYS check the handle value returned before attempting to play them!
 * The handle can be used by most of the SND sound playing Functions and Subs in QB64 except [_SNDPLAYFILE](SNDPLAYFILE.md) which plays a sound file name directly and does not use a handle value.
 * Handles can be closed with [_SNDCLOSE](SNDCLOSE.md) when the sound is no longer necessary.
 * An ILLEGAL [FUNCTION](FUNCTION.md) [CALL](CALL.md) error message means the capabilities$ string was invalid or two NON-SYNC sounds are using the same channel!

 </blockquote>